voduchau-org/kuc-docusaurus-v2/docs/document/docs/guides/mobile-timecard-customization.md

 ### Create a time stamp

-The following function is used to retrieve the current time when you click the punch-in button and the punch-out button:<br>
+The following function is used to retrieve the current time when you click the punch-in button and the punch-out button:<br/>
 Creates a value for the Time field format (HH: MM).

 ```javascript